noahehall/theBookOfNoah/0current/virtualization/docker/docker.md

 # requires deploy.limits.memory to also be set
 memswap_limit: ?

-### security
-init: true # run an init process (PID 1) that forwards signals & reaps processes
-cap_add: # list of linux capabilities to enable
-cap_drop: # list of linux capabilities to disable
-cgroup_parent: poop # parent cgroup for this service
-group_add: # the USER will be added as member of the group
-  - poopgroup
-# configures IPC isolation mode
-ipc: "shareable" # this service is isolated, but other services can join
-ipc: "service:poop" # join poops ipc
-isolation: ? # specifies the services isolation technology
-logging:
-  driver: syslog
-  syslog-address: "tcp://192.168.0.42:123"
-platform: linux/arm64/v8/ # target plaform services will run on

 ### networking
 container_name: poop # cant scale pass 1 if set, see extends for workaround
 hostname: a.b.c. # of the container: should be unique to avoid resolution issues